Attribute-based access control

 WHERE country IN ['c1', 'c5']);

-The following example creates an auth rule that temporarily grants the assigned roles to users with the attribute jobTitle equals developer, between the hours of 19:00 and 20:00:
+The following example creates an auth rule that temporarily grants the assigned roles to users who have the attribute jobTitle equals developer, between the hours of 19:00 and 20:00:

 CREATE AUTH RULE temporary_reader